mfaani/mfaani/content/posts/devtools/how-cp-case-insensitivity-can-cause-chaos.md

 !["APFS"](/APFS.jpg "Apple File System by default is neither case sensitive nor encrypted.
 These are two different file systems.
 You can add/view from 'Disk Utility'")

+All of this means if you have a directory that you need opening then doing `cd Blog` or `cd blog` makes no difference.
+The auto-complete from ZSH treats them the same.

 ## What's the solution?
 Either:
 - Use `mv` instead to move.
 It will do the right thing.